openebs/dynamic-localpv-provisioner/docs/tutorials/device/blockdevicetag.md

 # Use selected Blockdevices

-Blockdevice resources may be labelled with the label key `openebs.io/block-device-tag` and a unique value.
-StorageClasses with the BlockDeviceTag parameter set to the label's unique value, will only use volumes provisioned on Blockdevices with said label.
+Blockdevice resources may be labelled with several device attributes or with custom labels.
+StorageClasses with the BlockDeviceSelectors parameter set with BD labels, will only use volumes provisioned on Blockdevices with said labels.

 Sample kubectl command to label Blockdevices:
 ```console